Byrtesc/Typecho_On_Vercel/README.md

 # Typecho_On_Vercel
-Typecho run on vercel used MySQL SSL
+Typecho run on vercel used MySQL SSL Connection